Goulandris Museum of Contemporary Art

 The Goulandris Museum of Contemporary Art is a modern art museum in Eratosthenous Street, Pangrati, Athens, Greece, opened in October 2019.
-It displays many of the works amassed by shipowner Basil Goulandris and his wife Elise Karadontis, who died in 1994, with an art collection valued at US$3 billion.
+It displays many of the works amassed by shipowner Basil Goulandris and his wife Elise Karadontis, who died in 1994 and 2000 respectively, with an art collection valued at US$3 billion.

 It is housed in a 1920s neoclassical mansion with a ten-storey new extension (five of which are below ground).
 The building has a total surface area of 7,250 sq.m. and the exhibition areas cover a total of five floors; four above ground with a surface area of 1,124 sq.m., where the permanent collection is housed, and one below ground, with a surface area of 530 sq.m., which hosts temporary exhibitions of Greek and foreign artists.

 The building also houses a museum shop and a café-restaurant.
 The floors below ground hosts a library with around 4,500 books, a children's workshop, and a 190-seat amphitheatre.